AdyKalra/TestingToolsviaTestPyramid/RealDeviceTests.md

 ### Cloud
 * SauceLabs - ccelerate their development testing across any browser, OS and platform combination without the time and expense of managing their own lab. https://saucelabs.com/

+* BrowserStack - 1100+ desktop browsers
+Real Device Cloud
+Test on a range of physical Android and iOS mobile devices and tablets for the most accurate results. https://www.browserstack.com/